hirrolot/datatype99/README.md

 ## Guidelines

+### Clang-Format issues

- - If you use [Clang-Format], cancel formatting for a `datatype` definition using `// clang-format off` & `// clang-format on` to make it look prettier.
+If you use [Clang-Format], cancel formatting for a `datatype` definition using `// clang-format off` & `// clang-format on` to make it look prettier, as in the examples.

+### `#undef` derive helper attributes

- - Always `#undef` derive helper attributes after a corresponding `datatype` definition not to pollute your namespace.
+Always `#undef` derive helper attributes after a corresponding `datatype` definition not to pollute your namespace.

+### Descriptive names

- - If the meaning of variant parameters is not clear from the context, give them descriptive names.
+If the meaning of variant parameters is not clear from the context, give them descriptive names.
 This can be achieved in several ways:

 ```c
 // 1.
 Define type aliases to variant parameters.